bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
       We look forward too seeing you!
-We have space in our driveway for 10-15 cars.
+There is space in our driveway for 10-15 cars.
 As you enter our northern driveway entrance please pull forward and park as far right as you can, or grab an end spot.
+If the right side is full, just pull to the left and as far forward as you can.

       **If you don't want to get boxed in or plan on leaving early**, just park